folkertvanheusden/MyIP/README.md

 Use myip6.vanheusden.com for IPv6 access.

-It also runs an NTP, SIP, SNMP, MQTT and VNC server.
+It also runs an MQTT, NRPE, NTP, SIP, SNMP and VNC server.

 copyright
 ---------